-Moises Martinez, 37, who is accused of shooting Barragan, was detained following a four-hour manhunt in north Harris County.
+Moises Martinez, 37, who was identified as the primary suspect on Tuesday, was detained following a four-hour manhunt in north Harris County.

-It all began at a gas station in the 1200 block of Forestburg Drive just before 6 p.m.
-Tuesday.
+It all began in the 1200 block of Forestburg Drive just before 6 p.m.
 According to Sheriff Ed Gonzalez, two deputies were responding to a call for service regarding a suspicious person.

 When deputies arrived at the scene, they found Martinez, who pulled out a weapon and began firing toward the deputies.
 During the incident, one of the deputies was shot in his hands and his back, but his vest protected him.
 A second deputy at the scene was able to fire back at Martinez but did not hit him.

 WATCH: Surveillance video captures exchange in gunfire between deputies and suspect